-Are you one of those English students who wonder what does put off mean?
-There are several meanings for that, and we’ll explain everything you need to know!
+Are you wondering, “What does ‘put off’ mean?”
+That has several meanings, and we’ll explain everything you need to know!

 If you’re in the process of learning English, perhaps you will agree that you can use a word or phrase that can express a variety of meanings.
 There are thousands of word combinations in the English vocabulary that can easily confuse beginners.
 In this post, we’ll shed some light on one particular phrasal verb – put off.
 What does “put off” mean?

-Keep on reading, and you’ll learn a lot about what does put off mean!
+Keep on reading, and you’ll learn a lot about what does put off means, including the concepts of procrastination, rescheduling, discouragement, off-putting behavior, avoidance, hesitation, reluctance, and indecisiveness.

 What Does the Expression Put Off Mean?